 Blog-Reference and Blog-Reference on Jan 12 and Blog-Reference on Jan 14

 Economics is a failed science, that is, the major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism, MMT ― are mutually contradictory, axiomatically false, and materially/formally inconsistent.
-More specifically, it is not only so that orthodox/standard/mainstream economics is false as Heterodoxy ritually asserts, but traditional Heterodoxy, too, is false and never provided a valid alternative.
-What we actually have is the pluralism of well-established false theories.
+More specifically, it is not only so that orthodox/ standard/mainstream economics is false as Heterodoxy ritually asserts, but traditional Heterodoxy, too, is false and never provided a valid alternative.
+What we actually have is the pluralism of provably false theories.

 As a consequence, the heap of proto-scientific garbage grows with every peer-reviewed issue of ranked quality journals.
 All grand debates end where they started, that is, in the swamp of conceptual confusion, undecidability, impenetrable mishmash, category mistake, inconsistent definitions, cross-talk, and inconclusiveness.
 Accordingly, the scientific content of economic textbooks from Samuelson to Mankiw and Rodrik is below the level of a Donald Duck cartoon.

 Neither orthodox nor heterodox economists can explain how the economy works but they can indeed explain why economics does not work.
 Tell the representative economist that his approach is a scientific failure, i.e., materially/formally inconsistent#1, and you will get one of the standard excuses immediately back like a ping-pong ball.
 After all, economists are playing their fruitless blame/deny game for 200+ years.
 It has become a Pavlovian reflex.
 This is the list of false/thoroughly refuted/beside-the-point answers

 - We know this.
 Nothing is perfect.
 The best and brightest are already working on the problem.